 The ideal podcast host for your church will provide all essential podcasting features.
 Through the podcast, the church should be able to not only share their sermons with their members online but also reach new members.

 There are hundreds of hosting providers for church podcasting.
 While most free things come with a requirement or two on technical knowhow, you can find plenty of free church podcast hosting services to store and share your sermons with your audience.
+A number of podcast hosts such as Podbean offer some hours of upload per month for free and are the go-to host if you don’t anticipate needing more than 5 hours of sermon time per month.
+You can read more about Podbean’s free plan here.

-As a church, it is always great to produce high-quality content to spread the gospel.
+As a church, it is always great to produce high-quality content to spread the Gospel.
 You have to begin making your podcast hosting choice by selecting the private hosting platform that offers the best options to save you money as well as time.

 While most churches may opt for a one-for-all hosting services, it is pretty difficult to come across.
 This guide will provide you with the best podcast hosting options to help you focus more on quality content for your sermons.